ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingTurbofanBasicABPowerplant.rst

 IAdvancedFixedWingTurbofanBasicABPowerplant
 ===========================================

-.. py:class:: IAdvancedFixedWingTurbofanBasicABPowerplant
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbofanBasicABPowerplant

    object

    Do not use this interface, as it is deprecated.
 Use IAgAvtrAdvFixedWingTurbofanBasicABProp instead.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingTurbofanBasicABPowerplant

 Overview
 --------